wallarm/product-documentation/docs/latest/waf-installation/nginx-plus.md

 Install NGINX Plus and its dependencies using these [official NGINX instructions](https://www.nginx.com/resources/admin-guide/installing-nginx-plus/).

-!!! info "Installing on Amazon Linux 2"
+!!! info "Installing on Amazon Linux 2.0.2021x and lower"
-    To install NGINX Plus on Amazon Linux 2, use the CentOS 7 instructions.
+    To install NGINX Plus on Amazon Linux 2.0.2021x and lower, use the CentOS 7 instructions.

 ### 2. Add Wallarm repositories